maciejg-git/vue-litewind/src/documentation/pages/install.md

 This is basis for all components and those classes are always applied to element.

-On top of that, each element can have a number of variants that are applied on certain conditions.
-Those variants are grouped by type of change applied.
+On top of that, each element can have a number of variant classes that are applied on certain conditions.
+These variants are grouped by the type of classes they add to element.
 Here is previous example with few additional variants for content element:

 ```javascript
 let component =  {